What is Alaria Seaweed? Ecology and Human History of Alaria esculenta

 Line drawing of Alaria esculenta.
 Notice the wing-like sporophylls at the base of the stipe

-Alaria is also known as ‘wild Atlantic wakame’ because of its biological and nutritional similarity with Japanese wakame (Undaria pinnatifida).
+Alaria is also known as ‘wild Atlantic wakame’ because of its biological and culinary similarity with Japanese wakame (Undaria pinnatifida).
 The two species are related as laminarian kelps, and like Alaria, Undaria blades have a distinctive mid-rib.
 Undaria was originally found only in cold coastal waters of Japan, Korea, and China, but in recent decades it’s become established in temperate regions all around the world.
 Because Undaria can displace local species and change ecosystems, it has been nominated as one of the 100 worst invasive species.
 Undaria hasn’t yet become established in the Gulf of Maine and it’s too soon to know if will displace our native Alaria if it does.

 In much of Europe, Alaria is called badderlocks, dabberlocks, or even honeyware.
 In Ireland, Alaria may be known by its Gaelic names láir or láracha.
 The origins of these names appear lost in the mists of time.